Homeless encampments in the Puget Sound Region

 All Nickelsville locations accept single people, couples, families, and pets.
 Sex offenders are not accepted.
 Government issued photo ID required.
 These camps offer optional case management services through a partnership with the Low Income Housing Institute (LIHI).

-Nickelsville Ballard is authorized by the City of Seattle to stay on public land on NW Market Street in Ballard for one-two years.
+Nickelsville Ballard receives some funding from the City of Seattle and is authorized to stay on public land on NW Market Street in Ballard for one-two years.
 This camp, being more permanent that most camps, has platforms for the tents and a small number of “tiny houses” than are available to campers on the basis of seniority.
-As of April 2016, the camp still did not have water or electricity.

-Nickelsville Union Tiny House Village is also being supported by the City of Seattle, and is being hosted by Lutheran Church of the Good Shepherd at 22nd and Union.
+Nickelsville Union Tiny House Village is being hosted by Lutheran Church of the Good Shepherd at 22nd and Union.
 This camp is made up entirely of tiny houses, which do have electricity.
 There are real toilets and a shower at this camp.
 Residents pay $90/month toward utilities.
 Nickelsville Union is self-managing and overseen by the Low Income Housing Institute (LIHI).

-Nickelsville Othello Village is located at 7544 Martin Luther King Jr. Way.
-A mixture of tiny houses and tents
+Nickelsville Othello Village is another city-supported camp located at 7544 Martin Luther King Jr. Way.
+It is a mixture of tiny houses and tents.

-Nickelsville Georgetown Tiny House Village was opened in March 2017 on public land belonging to the city of Seattle in the Georgetown neighborhood.
-Managed by Low Income Housing Institute (LIHI), this self-managed camp is made up of 40 houses.
-This camp is permitted for a year, with a possible extension.
+Nickelsville Georgetown Tiny House Village was opened in March 2017 on public land belonging to the City of Seattle in the Georgetown neighborhood.
+Receiving some financial support from the city and managed by Low Income Housing Institute (LIHI), this self-managed camp is made up of 40 houses.
+This camp is permitted for a year, with a possible one-year extension.